A solar cover in use as a pool heater

 Liquid covers are the most budget-friendly but least efficient of the three pool cover options.
 However, it is better than not doing anything at all.

-A liquid pool cover is a chemical additive that you can pour into your pool that helps prevent evaporation.
+A liquid pool cover is a chemical additive you can pour into your pool that helps prevent evaporation.
 The chemical is designed for pools specifically and does not alter the overall chemistry of the pool.

 It is also safe to swim in pools where a liquid cover has been added.
 With this product, it is crucial to know the volume of your pool to ensure you use the appropriate proportional amount.